 If you're completely new to this, please don't feel stupid.
 I had absolutely no idea what juicing meant either.
 I had a cheap blender back then and chucked the ingredients recommended in a recipe I found online into it.
 Disaster.
 What I ended up with was a thick, brown sludge.
 It looked disgusting, it tasted vile, I decided juicing was definitely not for me!

 Juicing is the process of extracting juice from fresh fruit & veg.
 A juicer separates the pulp from the liquid into two separate buckets.
 What you're left with is a lovely, thin, juice consistency - rather than a thick sludge.
 Incidentally, the pulp is fantastic on the compost heap or chickens love it if you've got pet chicks.
 A blender or nutribullet is not the same as a juicer, because it simply uses sharp blades to blend everything together at speed.
-Some people prefer blending because it retains the vegetable fibre with no wastage, but I find I need lots more fruit to make a blended smoothie taste palatable, whereas I can drink a vegetable juice no problem.
+Some people prefer blending because it retains the vegetable fibre with no wastage, but I find I need lots more fruit to make a blended smoothie taste palatable, whereas I find it best to drink a green vegetable juice no problem.
 We only use organic fruit & veg in our juice cleanse boxes.
-We cold-press & deliver chilled to your door.
+We cold-press our green detox drinks & deliver chilled to your door.

 WHY IS JUICING SO GOOD FOR OUR SKIN?

 The reason I love juicing is because it enables me to consume the most insane quantity of fruit & veg at a super concentrated level.
 If you look at the mountain of vegetables you begin with when you're running everything through the juicer, it would be virtually impossible to eat so much at every sitting.

 Not only is it about the sheer quantity of vitamins you're feeding your body, the fact you're asking for nothing in return by way of digestion is quite amazing!
 Your gut has to do very little work to absorb all these nutrients.
 You're nourishing your body at a cellular level.